hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/permissions.html.md

 ### Manage Workspaces

 Allows members to create and administrate all workspaces within the organization.
+This grants the following abilities:

+- Admin access to all workspaces.
+Any action that requires admin access is also available to teams with the manage workspaces permission.
-This is synonymous to giving the team admin access to all workspaces, plus the ability to create new workspaces (otherwise only available to organization owners).
+- The ability to create new workspaces (otherwise only available to organization owners).

 ### Manage VCS Settings